FerretDB/FerretDB/website/blog/2023-01-17-ferretdb-0-8-1-version-release.md

 Additionally, we are continuously improving our authentication and security process.
 And for that reason, we've also included a way to validate a client's TLS certificate when the root CA certificate is provided.
 In essence, this makes it possible to configure FerretDB to validate a client's certificates against the given CA certificate and reject connections without valid certificates.

-## Bug fix

-With this release, we've also fixed a bug with the `distinct` command where filter wasn't applied to it.

 ## Documentation